 Mr. Mirabelli was twice a recipient of the Chicago Volunteer Legal Services Corporation Distinguished Service Award and a recipient of the John Marshall Law School Distinguished Service Award.
 In 2000, he became the recipient of the Award of Merit from the National Center for Exploited and Missing Children for successfully prosecuting the first Hague Petition Case to go to trial in the 7th Circuit (Tabacchi v.
 Harrison, No. 99CV 04130) and has been annually selected as a “Leading Illinois Attorney in Family Law.”
 Mr. Mirabelli was awarded a Certificate of Appreciation from the Legal Assistance Foundation for his pro bono work on the “Baby Christopher” case, In Re: Adoptions of Indian Children, 1995.
-For 2015, Mr. Mirabelli was selected for inclusion in The Best Lawyers in America in the field of Sports Law.
+For each year since 2015, Mr. Mirabelli was selected for inclusion in The Best Lawyers in America in the field of Sports Law and Family Law.
 Best Lawyers in America is the oldest and most respected peer-reviewed publication of its kind.

 Mr. Mirabelli is a co-author of the amendment to Code of Civil Procedure, Sec.
 5/2-401(e), which allows fictitious pleading in Illinois.
 He has handled numerous novel and high profile cases including the AIDA HBO (the Sopranos, Ill.
 App.
 3rd) which attempted to establish a course of action based upon the individual dignity clause of the Illinois Constitution, and was the first attorney in Illinois to establish cause for wrongful adoption in Krueger v.
 Leahy, 89 L 18751 and third party liability for sexually transmitted diseases in Doe v.
 Smith, 91 L 16890.
 Mr. Mirabelli successfully argued before the Illinois Supreme Court and created a new law in the State of Illinois regarding the obligations of unmarried men towards children born via artificial insemination to their paramours.